DataDog/documentation/content/en/database_monitoring/setup_oracle/_index.md

 ### Install Agent

-To start collecting Oracle telemetry, first install the Datadog Agent [install the Datadog Agent][3].
+To start collecting Oracle telemetry, first [install the Datadog Agent][3].

-The Agent does not need to run on the same server nor the same platform as the monitored databases.
+The Agent does not need to run on the same server nor the same platform as the monitored databases, and can be installed remotely using one of the suggested [setup architectures][10].

-Datadog recommends you install the version listed in the [Latest agent version](#latest-agent-version).
+Datadog recommends you install the version listed in the [Latest Agent version](#latest-agent-version).
 It contains all the implemented Oracle monitoring features and bug fixes.

-If the latest agent version is an official Datadog Agent release, like `7.46.0`, follow the instructions in [Official release](#official-release).
+If the latest Agent version is an official Datadog Agent release, like `7.46.0`, follow the instructions in [Official release](#official-release).
 If the latest Agent version is a beta build, such as `7.44.1~dbm~oracle~beta~0.28`, follow the instructions in [Beta build](#beta-build).

 #### Official release